Green Street 3: Never Back Down worths every penny spent and every minute you will spend watching it.

 Actually, Adkins puts in a great performance no matter the subject and no matter the budget, and he will never let me down since he stated himself as “the most complete fighter in the world” in Undisputed 3.

 Coach’s phrase in the movie “He is one of the best fighters” leaves no doubt that Scott is the best and most promising star in the martial arts movie business in the western part of the world.

 Joey Ansah did a great job and combined brutal realism with exciting fighting choreography.
 As a youngest UK black belt in Ninjutsu and with 15 years of martial arts training experience Joey feels the rhythm perfectly and deserves in becoming Britain’s top martial arts choreographer.
 He just finished working on his first directorial project Street Fighter: Assassin’s Fist with Mike Moh, Togo Igawa, Mark Killeen and Christian Howard (who served as an assistant fight choreographer on Green Street 3), film is set to release in 2014.

 Special credits come to scenes of hooligans training in a boxing gym by MMA rules, this is a really something new, especially for street guys drinking beer all night long and watching football.

-Strong coloured lighting and grubby looking image help to generate some real world looking London streets with football hooligans life in it.
-I like this kind of gritty movie presentation and colour grading, it reflects the story spirit.
+Strong colored lighting and grubby looking image help to generate some real world looking London streets with football hooligans life in it.
+I like this kind of gritty movie presentation and color grading, it reflects the story spirit.

 Green Street 3 can’t be compared to the rest of the franchise as it is absolutely new and no doubt quality step in “football hooligan” sub-genre.
 The film could have worked much better if it was a stand-alone film – dropping the Green Street name connection.